kruize/autotune/design/ExperimentModeAPI.md

-# Experiment Monitoring Mode
+# Experiment mode REST API
-This article describes how to quickly get started with the Local cluster Experimental Mode use case REST API using curl command.
+The Experiment mode REST API design is proposed as follows:

 ##  listStacks
 Get the list of application stacks monitored by autotune.